DriezL/RenameMultipleFiles/README.md

 # RenameMultipleFiles
 Change parts of the name of multiple files at once.
-Just a small excercise in WPF and F#
+A small excercise in WPF and F#